Leah Kagasa

-Leah Kagasa, is a model and beauty pageant contestant who was crowned Miss Uganda 2016 at the age of 21 years.
+Leah Kagasa (born 5 April 1995) is a Ugandan model and beauty pageant titleholder who was crowned Miss Uganda 2016.
 She reigned for 2 years as Miss Uganda from 2016 to 2018.
-She represented Uganda in Miss World 2016 in Washington, DC, that December.
+She represented Uganda in Miss World 2016 in Washington, D.C., that December.

 Currently she is involved in the Miss Uganda Foundation charity organization as an advocate for social issues like sanitation, teenage pregnancies and girl child education.

 Background

 Kagasa was born in 1995, to Ugandan parents in Kabarole District.
 She attended St. Helen’s Primary School, before transferring to Bweranyangi Girls' Senior Secondary School for O-Level studies.
 She completed her A-Level education at Maryhill High School.

 She graduated from Makerere University Business School with a Bachelor's degree in Marketing.
 She also holds a Cabin Crew Diploma, awarded by the Uganda Aviation School, where she attended on scholarship, provided by Flight Captain Mike Mukula, the aviation school's proprietor.